AndreiB137/Diffusion_Vision_Transformer-Implementation/README.md

 There are a few (if not many) questions regarding the discussion above.
 Firstly, what is the mean and variance of the Gaussian forward process?
 Do we have to learn both the mean and variance in the Gaussian reverse process?
 Secondly, how many steps T should we have?
 How to design the noising process such that at step $T$ we have a normal distribution with 0 mean and variance 1?

 Indeed, there are lots of possibilities in designing the forward process, and thats because it might happen that the image is very noisy in a few steps which makes it even harder to train, or the added noise is small enough such that even us can recognise the initial image after those steps.
 One example is a linear increase in noise, or a cosine.
 Because the cosine is smoother (it has a slower decrease) than a line especially at the beginning and at the end of the $[0, \frac{\pi}{2}]$ interval, the first or last steps will be less changed for the cosine compared with the linear.
 I will let noise schedulers after we discuss optimizations of DPPM.
 In the [DPPM](https://arxiv.org/pdf/2006.11239) paper they have used $T = 1000$ and a linear scheduler, showing this approximately produces the desired normal distribution.
-Also, the samples at step $t$, $x_{t}$, given the initial image $x_{0}$ are $x_{t}=\sqrt{\alpha_{t}}x_{0}+\sqrt{1-\alpha_{t}}\epsilon$, where $\alpha_{t}$ $\rightarrow 0$ approximately as $t\rightarrow T \hspace{0.2cm}(1)$.
+Also, the samples at step $t$, $x_{t}$, given the initial image $x_{0}$ are $x_{t}=\sqrt{\alpha_{t}}x_{0}+\sqrt{1-\alpha_{t}}\epsilon$, where $\epsilon \sim \mathcal{N}(0, I)$ and $\alpha_{t}$ $\rightarrow 0$ approximately as $t\rightarrow T \hspace{0.2cm}(1)$.
 Furthermore, we can choose to not parametrize the variance and let it be a constant dependent on the step $t$, so in the reverse process the Gaussian has the same variance as the posterior of the forward process (which can be exactly calculated because of our Gaussian assumption).
 Hence, the neural network will predict only the mean of the Gaussian at each step $t$.
 Additionaly, reparametrizing the mean equation with $(1)$ we see that is enough to predict $\epsilon$ with the neural network.

 The loss function is as usual in variatonal problems, minimizing a variational lower bound over the joint of the reverse and forward process which decouple into sums of KL-divergences after factorization.